TrevWest/CraftBot/README.md

 ## JSON Files

-Critical information is stored in JSON files, `config.json` and `steam.json`, for easy access and modification.
+Critical information is stored in JSON files (`cmd_help.json`, `config.json`, and `steam.json`) for easy access and modification.
 Example versions of these files can be found in this repository.